henkelmax/audio-player/readme.md

 This mod requires [Simple Voice Chat](https://www.curseforge.com/minecraft/mc-mods/simple-voice-chat) on the client and server.

+> [!IMPORTANT]
+> This documentation is for version 2.x.x of the mod only!

 ## Features

 - On the fly audio uploading without needing to restart the server